» Home » HOT » Analytical Methods & Results

 Results

 Figure 13 and Figure 14 show contoured time-series data for oxygen in the upper 1000 dbar at Station ALOHA.
 The oxygen data show a strong oxycline between 400 and 625 dbar (26.25-27.0 σθ), and an oxygen minimum centered near 800 dbar (27.2 σθ).
 Recurrent drops in the oxygen concentration can be seen throughout the time-series between 25 and 26.25 σθ.
 These features are accompanied by a decrease in salinity and an increase in the nutrient concentration.
-The anomalous low oxygen centered at 400 dbar in early 2001 is due to the eddy observed during HOT-122.
+The anomalous low oxygen centered at 400 dbar in early 2001 is due to an eddy observed during HOT-122.
+A similar low oxygen feature is centered at 350 dbar in May 2012 (HOT-241).

-The oxygen minimum exhibits some interannual variability, with values less then 30 µmol kg-1 appearing frequently during the time-series.
+The oxygen minimum exhibits some interannual variability, with values less then 30 µmol kg-1 frequently appearing during the time-series.
 This variability can be seen in a plot of the mean oxygen in the intermediate waters spanning the oxygen minimum (27-27.8 σθ, Figure 31).
-Superimposed on this variability is a general trend towards lower oxygen values from 1989 through 1996, with an increase between 1997 and 2000, followed by a shap decrease during 2001, and reaching record low values during the second half of 2002, and increasing sharply during 2003 and 2004 to reach record high values in mid-2004, to decrease again to values similar to those in 2002 by the end of 2005.
+Superimposed on this variability is a general trend towards lower oxygen values from 1989 throughout 1996, with an increase between 1997 and 2000, followed by a sharp decrease during 2001, and reaching record low values during the second half of 2002, and increasing sharply during 2003 and 2004 to reach record high values in mid-2004, decreasing again to values close to those in 2002 by the end of 2005 and in the Fall of 2007.
+An increase that started in late 2005 reached high values in mid-2010, followed by a decrease throughout late 2012 and then by a sharp rise in 2014 and a decline from 2015 through 2018, followed by an increase to record values in 2020.

-The surface layer shows a seasonality in oxygen concentrations, with highest values in the winter.
+The surface layer shows seasonality in oxygen concentrations, with the highest values in the winter.
 This pattern corresponds roughly to the minimum in surface layer temperature (Figure 1).